-This is the time of year many of us become keenly conscious of hyperpigmentation, because a tan can make these darker patches of skin appear more visible.
-Facialist and skin expert Fiona Brackenbury describes hyperpigmentation as the skin going into “fight or flight” mode whenever it is “perceiving a harmful attack”.
+This is the time of year when many of us become keenly conscious of hyperpigmentation, because a tan can make those darker patches of skin more visible.
+Skin expert Fiona Brackenbury describes hyperpigmentation as the skin going into “fight or flight” mode whenever it is “perceiving a harmful attack”.
 This causes the skin to produce melanin, the pigment that gives hair and skin their natural colour, she explains.

 However, Ms Brackenbury describes hyperpigmentation as one of the hardest things to treat, because there are so many factors to be considered and understood.
-If you’re suffering from these darker spots, there are two main things you can do to help: exfoliate and add certain ingredients into your skincare regime.
+If you have these darker spots, there are two main things you can do: exfoliate and add certain ingredients into your skincare regime.

-“Ensure you aid the elimination of dead skin cells and exfoliate regularly and effectively, using either hydroxy acids or retinoids – these will both also aid cell renewal,” advises Ms Brackenbury.
+“Ensure you aid the elimination of dead skin cells and exfoliate regularly and effectively, using either hydroxy acids or retinoids – these will both also aid cell renewal,” says Ms Brackenbury.

-Dr Howard Murad, dermatologist and founder of Murad Skincare, recommends adding ingredients such as hexylresorcinol into your skincare routine, which “work to reduce excessive melanin production”.
+Dr Howard Murad, a dermatologist, recommends adding ingredients such as hexylresorcinol into your skincare routine, which “work to reduce excessive melanin production”.
 He also notes “ingredients like niacinamide can hold back the transfer of pigment to the surface, and reduce redness”.

 Causes of hyperpigmentation

 Not only can the sun cause hyperpigmentation, but it can also make existing problems look more visible.
-This isn’t going to be new advice, but your best bet for protecting your skin is to limit sun exposure and be liberal with sunscreen.
+This isn’t going to be new advice, but your best bet to protect your skin is to limit sun exposure and be liberal with sunscreen.

 “Sunscreen reduces the signals within the skin alerting the melanocyte cell (the cell producing the pigment) to produce melanin,” says Ms Brackenbury.
 “The key is to ensure you reapply or use once-a-day formula, and even wear sunscreen in the house, as up to 80 per cent of UVA rays penetrate through windows.”